kieraneglin/Thumper-Blocks/README.md

 - Place (but don't tighten) the driven BMG gear onto the gear motor shaft of the ERCF
 - Slide the base onto the extrusion and slide along the gear-motor shaft until it's in position
   - NOTE: there are features in the base to help align with the extrusion.
-Some light backward or forward pressure will help ensure squareness
+Some light backward or forward pressure will help ensure squareness but it's recommended to push the block _away_ from the encoder when squaring so they don't interfere
-  - NOTE: if your selector cart hits the base, you may need to adjust the position of the base using the _other_ alignment feature
   - NOTE: every 3rd block should have an MR85ZZ bearing in the base
 - Tighten the M3x8mm SHCS to secure the base to the extrusion
 - Insert the filament path into the base